kenyaachon/Nadia/README.md

     - Inadvertenly cause bugs
   - Leave code better than you found it
 - Using the .eslintignore

   - Even if you list a directory to ignore, if you have eslint builtin to you VSCODE, then it will still give you errors for that folder when you open up specific files

+- Since functional tests are slow, to improve the performance of the tests, it helps to improve their isolation.
+Meaning, mocking all of the modules and files that are not necessary and mocking as many dependencies as possible